 Mark Twain's The Adventures of Tom Sawyer.
 Tom and Huck Finn swear an oath to not talk about seeing Injun Joe murder Dr. Robinson.
 They write the oath on a shingle and sign it in their own blood.

-Played with in Harry Potter And The Order Of The Phoenix.
+Played with in Harry Potter and the Order of the Phoenix.
 Harry is forced to do lines as punishment for telling the truth about Voldemort and is given a pen with no ink.
 He starts writing, and the message comes out carved across the back of his hand.
-Played straight in Chamber.
+Played straight in The Chamber Of Secrets.
 Ginny writes threatening messages in blood while brainwashed.

 In Mr. Bean's Scrapbook, the in-universe tie-in for the film Bean, a running gag is that Mr Bean keeps having to switch to new ways of writing: first his typewriter breaks, then his "borrowed" word processor is taken back, then he resorts to using a child's printing kit which takes three hours to lay a (mostly backward) sentence, then a pen which runs out, a crayon and a pencil which break, and finally he ends up using his own blood to refill the pen.